 The OpenCraft Handbook¶

-It is almost entirely public, in the spirit of openness and transparency, with the goal of eventually only keeping the elements required to remain private for our clients in the private repository, the rest of our organization rules being public.
+It is almost entirely public, in the spirit of openness and transparency, with the goal of eventually only keeping the elements required to remain private for our clients in the private repository, the rest of our organizational rules being public.

 The onboarding course contains the information newcomers need to learn to get started, while the handbook is meant as a reference throughout the duration of the job.
 Sometimes information will be useful in both contexts - to avoid duplication, we simply link from one to the other in these cases.
 As a result, when we refer to the handbook as the source of the company's "law", we also include the onboarding course and the private repository.

 OpenCraft follows a handbook first approach.
 When you want to suggest a change within OpenCraft, open a merge request against the handbook or the other two repositories mentioned above.
 The merge request should update the existing rules or processes based on your suggested change.
 This allows people to understand, concretely, how your change would affect these rules and processes.
 Once approved, the act of merging the request enacts the change.